helm/charts/incubator/kafka/README.md

 be reachable from any host to NodePorts are exposed because Kubernetes routes each NodePort from entry node to pod/container listening on the same port (e.g. `31091`).

-The `external.servicePort` at each external access service (one such service per pod) is a relay toward the a `containerPort` with a number matching its respective `NodePort`.
+The `external.service.port` at each external access service (one such service per pod) is a relay toward the a `containerPort` with a number matching its respective `NodePort`.
 The range of NodePorts is set, but should not actually listen, on all Kafka pods in the StatefulSet.
 As any given pod will listen only one such port at a time, setting the range at every Kafka pod is a reasonably safe configuration.